IBM/application-modernization-javaee-quarkus/README.md

 Over the next weeks I've planned to write these blogs:

-* Deployments of Apps to OpenShift via Source
 * Exernalizing Configurations for OpenShift Deployments
 * Deploying Nginx on OpenShift
 * Using CORS for OpenShift Applications